abtris/www.prskavec.net/content/post/terratest-circleci/index.md

 assert.Equal(t, expectedServerText, output)
 ```

-The main thing is to have the same network with docker-compose that I'm using in the application and this container with curl with correct network parameter.
+The important thing is to have the same network with docker-compose that I'm using in the application and this container with curl with correct network parameter.
+Curl have advantage for support an exponential backoff algorithm.